FCA’s review of peer-to-peer lending

 Promotions comparing crowdfunding investing to savings accounts and banking and, in doing so, creating the impression that the lender’s capital was secure;

 Insufficient information in promotions about the taxation of investments;

 From the perspective of the borrower, the omission or lack of prominence of the representative APR; and

 Promotions having a lack of balance by giving prominence to the benefits of borrowing without a prominent indication of risk in relation to the borrower’s financial circumstances.

 Lending Works firmly supports the FCA's approach to the regulation of peer-to-peer lending and the principles it has implemented.
 For some time before this review was released, Lending Works has provided webpages dedicated to informing consumers about each of the topics the FCA has highlighted.

-These articles can be found in our Education Centre or by clicking the links below:
+These articles can be found by clicking the links below: